SantoriniDave.com

 Entry and Arrival Logistics

-When you arrive in your first Schengen country, that is usually where you will clear passport control.
-So if your stopover is in Rome, Paris, Amsterdam, or Lisbon, you will typically enter the Schengen Area there, and your flight onward to Athens will usually feel like a domestic European flight.
+When you arrive in your first Schengen country, that is where you will clear passport control.
+So if your stopover is in Rome, Paris, Amsterdam, or Lisbon, you will typically enter the Schengen Area there, and your flight onward to Athens will feel like a domestic European flight.

 London is different because the UK is not in the Schengen Area.
 If you stop in London first, you will go through UK entry procedures there and then go through Greek border formalities when you arrive in Greece.